Coach: Mike Singletary

 The offensive line had some terrible days punctuated by some individual highlights.
 The line finished in a 5 way tie for last, giving up 23 sacks.
 Christian Morris (LT), Davonte Boudin (LG), Demetrius Rhaney (C), Dallas Thomas (RG), and Toby Weathersby (RT), made up the starting group.
 The Express sported the worst 3rd down conversion rating in the league with a dismal 25% (27-106).

 (4-3) The Express front four from left to right consisted of Jamichael Winston, Julius Warmsley, Latarius Brady, and Corey Vereen.
 Vereen led the front four in sacks with 4 (12 tackles, 2 forced fumbles).
 Jamichael led the down linemen in tackles with 18 (.5 sacks).
 Warmsley had 2.5 sacks and 16 tackles, while Latarius had 8 and a sack.
 Greg Gilmore was a sneaky 2 gap nose who came in and posted 2 sacks and 11 tackles.
+‘Kimbo’ Johnson arrived and blew by defenders during the regular season for 2 sacks.
 Outside of that Montori Hughes, Corey Crawford, and Martin Ifedi combined for maybe 10 tackles.

 Overall defensive numbers looked average at best as their 3rd down defense came in around the middle of the pack allowing 34% conversions.
 The Express made only 17 sacks, ranking 6th, while their turnover differential wasn’t too bad, coming in flat at -1.
 Unfortunately they allowed the most big plays in the league (72+).